Such nagging thoughts creep up from time to time when things go “wrong.” Don’t they?

 You might not realize it, but you’ve misplaced your identity and self-worth in temporary things.
 You’re going through it and view yourself from the perspective of lack: lack of accomplishments, lack of careers and job titles, lack of successes, and lack of abilities.

-Don’t mentally beat yourself up.
-This is such an easy trap to fall into as our society identifies us by what we do and our successes.
+Don’t mentally beat yourself up, though.
+This is such an easy trap to fall into as our society identifies us by what we do.
+By our successes.

-Despite what happens in this life, however, you shouldn’t tie your identity to your circumstances.
+Despite what happens in this life, you shouldn’t tie your identity to your circumstances.

 You’re not them.